PokeJofeJr4th/DreamBerd-rs/README.md

 ## Negation

-You might be wondering what C uses for its negation operator, since most languages use `!`.
+You might be wondering what DreamBerd uses for its negation operator, since most languages use `!`.
 Don't worry! `;` and `-` both negate the value in front of them.

 ```c
 ;"hello there"? // "ereht olleh"